 Size/Qty.: | 3.3 lbs |

-We’ve made it to the best overall salt on the list, which is the Miele Care Collection.
-This salt is an exciting product, but can be a bit of a love-hate relationship when it comes to customer reviews.
-We absolutely love the fact that this salt works unbelievably well.
-We hate that it’s only working with Miele dishwashers, though this doesn’t mean that you can’t necessarily use it in a different type of dishwasher.
+We’ve made it to the best overall salt on the list; the Miele Care Collection.
+It’s an exciting product, but we have a bit of a love-hate relationship with it.
+We absolutely love that this salt works unbelievably well, however…we hate that it’s only intended for use with Miele dishwashers.
+But, this doesn’t mean that you can’t necessarily use it in a different type of dishwasher!

 Salt for Water Softeners – Buyer’s Guide

 When buying a water softener, you should first consider the hardness of your water.
 If it has a high amount of calcium and magnesium, you will need more salt, which directly affects your monthly maintenance costs.
-However, if you discover some great deals by purchasing these products in bulk, you could save even more.
-Also, buying pure salt is a good investment, since you will get a higher purity percentage in the package.
+As well, if you have a large family, or use significant amounts of water, you may find yourself considering the cost of buying it.

 If you buy high-quality salt, you can use it in any type of unit.
-Depending on the type you use, you may be able to use evaporated, solar, rock, and even block salt.
-There are also softeners that use TAC media instead of salt.
-It works by changing the composition of certain minerals, and therefore makes the water soft.
+Types include evaporated, solar, rock, and even block.
+There are also softeners that use TAC media instead of salt, which works by changing the composition of certain minerals and therefore making the water soft.

-Water softeners release sodium into the water in small quantities.
-It’s usually hard to notice, but if you don’t like the taste, you should buy Potassium Chloride salt., however, it costs around three times more.
+Water softeners do release sodium chloride into the water in small quantities, leading to a faint salty taste.
+It’s usually not noticeable, but if you don’t like the taste, consider buying Potassium Chloride instead.
+It softens water without affecting the taste, however, it costs around three times more than a normal slat.

-At first, you should have regular refills to keep the device efficient.
-It should also regenerate often, so make sure to check regularly.
-Some types of salt might cause bridges in your tank, which requires manual removal by breaking it and letting the water absorb the pieces.
+You should regularly check and top off your softener to keep the device efficient.
+Some types may cause “bridges” in your tank; which require manual removal by breaking the bridge and letting the water absorb the pieces.

 What Amount of Salt do You Need?

 This mainly depends mainly on two factors: the amount of water you use daily and how hard the water is.
-Basically, a four-person family with hard water of 8-10 GPG uses around 4-5 kilograms of salt each week.
-In other words, it’s a 20-kilograms bag each month.
-This is just an estimation, but if you are spending much more, there are a few things you should consider.
+A four-person family with hard water of 8-10 GPG would use around 8 to 10 lbs each week, or a 40-lb bag each month.
+This is just an estimation, and if your water is harder, or has a significant iron content, you may need more every month.

 Environment

 This is the most obvious sign that your water softener needs more salt.
 You just need to remove the lid and take a look inside.
-If the tank is less than half full, you should add more salt.
-If your salt levels fall beneath 25% of the tank, it won’t be as efficient.
+If the tank is less than half full, you should add more.
+If your levels fall beneath 25%, the device begins to lose efficiency.

-The fact is that the older devices use more salt and newer models are much more efficient, using less salt to soften the same amount of water.
-These updated units can run up to 8 weeks on a full tank while older models need regular maintenance.
+The fact is that the age of your softener plays a role in how much salt is needed.
+Older devices use more, whereas newer models are much more efficient, and use less salt to soften the same amount of water.
+These updated units can run up to 8 weeks on a full tank, while older models need more regular fill-ups.

-It might happen that your water softener is losing efficiency, and you think that it’s time to add more salt.
-But it could be that there are salt bridges in the tank.
+If it seems your water softener is losing efficiency, but there is plenty in the tank, it could be that the salt has dissolved and clumped together in the tank, and created hard formations called “bridges”.
 This is a common issue when using cheap and low-quality salt.
-If you keep the device in a low-humidity area and use high-quality salt, these problems shouldn’t happen.
+If you keep the device in a low-humidity area and use high-quality salt, bridges should be avoidable.
+Otherwise, bridges need to be removed and manually broken up into smaller pieces, before being mixed back into the tank.

 Best Brands

-There are a few great water softener brands that make high-quality devices.
+There are a few great brands that make high-quality salt.
 Be sure to check them out when buying a new unit.

-Morton is most probably the most popular water softener brand because they offer many products, including potassium chloride.
-Also, on sites such as Home Depot, Morton has excellent ratings on its products since customers recognize that this company provides excellent value for the money.
+Morton is one of the most popular salt brands because they offer many products, including potassium chloride.
+Also, on sites such as Home Depot, Morton has excellent ratings and is known for providing excellent value for the price you pay.

 Besides Morton, Diamond Crystal is another very popular manufacturer of salts.
-With such a high reputation in this niche, you can expect a high-quality, efficient product.
-Also, they recently patented a dual-handle design so that you can pour the salt with no problems.
+Their high-quality, efficient products match the high reputation they’ve gained.
+Also, they recently patented a dual-handled bag design, so you can pour with no problems.

-Nature’s Own is the best solution for people who prefer potassium chloride, but as we mentioned, keep in mind that it’s a bit pricey.
+Nature’s Own is a great solution for people who prefer potassium chloride, but as we mentioned, it is a bit pricier than other options.

 If you want to shop on a budget, you should check out Windsor Salt.
-They sell pretty good salt for a decent price.
+They sell at a decent price.

 How To Add Salt

-The fact is that water softeners revitalize automatically, but if you do need more sault, you have to do it manually.
+Water softeners revitalize automatically, but if you need more salt, you’ll have to add it manually.
 So, let’s see how to do it.

-First, remove the lid and take note of any small buildup on the walls.
-You can remove it all using a wet cloth, but be sure to remove it completely.
-Now, it’s time to add the salt.
+First, remove the lid and take note of any buildup on the walls.
+Remove the buildup completely, using a wet cloth.
+Then, it’s time to add the salt.

 - If the water contains iron, it might damage the resin bed.
 In that case, you should buy an Iron-Out material to clean the system.

-- Of course, the tank needs to be cleaned regularly, once a year.
+- The tank needs to be cleaned regularly, once a year.

-- When it comes to the outlet pipe, don’t forget that it should be above the grate.
-In another case, it might completely destroy the system and void the warranty.
+- Don’t forget that the outlet pipe should always be above the grate.
+Otherwise, it could completely destroy the system and void the warranty.

 Frequently Asked Questions